 Derek: "I wanted to take a walk, and get some food, and think about why I'm here, but the door was locked.
 And we had to give up our phones, and we don't have Internet access."

-Elizabeth Bathory.
-Since she was a noble she couldn't be executed for her multiple murders as her servants were.
-So she was locked in her room for the rest of her life with no human contact.
+- Elizabeth Bathory.
+Since she was a noble, she couldn't be executed for her multiple murders (as her servants were).
+So she was locked in her room for the rest of her life with no human contact (save for a slot in the door, though which they'd slide her food).
 She lasted three years.